About the VIC

 Paul Smiths’ VIC was created in 1989 and followed by the creation of another VIC in Newcomb in 1990.
 Both an initiative from the State of New York and under the direction of the Department of Environmental Conservation, they were designed to introduce visitors to the special features of the Adirondack Park, which, at 6 million acres (24,000 km²), is the largest park in the lower 48 United States.
 The centers helped orient visitors to the park via educational programs, exhibits, and interpretive trails.
 Educational programs were available for school groups as well as the general public.
 In 2011, New York State sold both visitor centers to nearby colleges.
 The former Newcomb VIC, now the Adirondack Interpretive Center, is owned and operated by SUNY-ESF.
 The former Paul Smith’s VIC, now Paul Smith’s College VIC, is owned and operated by Paul Smith’s College after five years of private management.
 Both centers are doing their best to pursue their initial mission and to continue offering educational programs, fostering stewardship and interest in the Adirondack Park while involving students as much as possible.

 Alisha Fern Crossway

-Bruce is a retired forester who share his knowledge and experience with the public in the summer through our Naturalist Walks.
-In the winter Bruce welcomes visitors at the front desk and helps them have a great day here at the VIC or else in the Adirondacks.
+Bruce is a retired forester who shares his knowledge and experience with the public in the summer through our Naturalist Walks.
+In the winter Bruce welcomes visitors at the front desk and helps them have a great day here at the VIC or elsewhere in the Adirondacks.
 Bruce enjoys photographing all the beauty nature has to offer!
 Thank you for all you do Bruce!

 Trails & Education CoordinatorAndy Testo grew up south of here in West Glenville, NY.
 His roles at the VIC combine his skills and passions.
 These roles vary as much with the day as the season.
 You might spot him stoking the fire in the sugar shack, grooming our nordic trails or investigating birds and fungi.